chrisnguyen11/Machine-Learning-HW-Project/HW3 - Classifiers (KNN)/README.md

+## Files
-### *heart.csv* - conatins the data useed for the homework
+*heart.csv* - conatins the data useed for the homework

-### *hw3.py* - is the executable python script which builds, test, and analyze the heart.csv data. prints to screen the accuracies of the models
+*hw3.py* - is the executable python script which builds, test, and analyze the heart.csv data. prints to screen the accuracies of the models

+## Written Report

 The data set I chose for this homework set is the heart-failure-prediction from Kaggle.
 This data set contains 11 features and the label: heart failure.
 These features are age, sex, chest pain type, resting blood pressure, cholesterol, fasting blood sugar, resting electrocardiogram, maximum heart rate, exercise-induced angina, oldpeak (an ECG finding reliable for the diagnosis of heart disease), and ST_Slope (the slope of peak exercise).
 Some of these features need to be converted from strings to integers, for example, the feature chest pain type has multiple classes: TA (Typical Angina), ATA (Atypical Angina), NAP (Non-Anginal Pain), and ASY (Asymptomatic) which were encoded into integers using the apply and map functions.